 - Kings Copse and Gatewood – both areas have now been ditched and banked with bank at roadside, restoring approximately two square kilometres of roadside verge.

-- Coxhill, Boldre – dragon’s teeth to prevent damage from cars parking
+- Woodgreen – dragon’s teeth installed to prevent informal parking which was causing verge damage.

 What can parishes do?